Clicky

 An added benefit is that you can change the slug used in your post URL at will, for SEO purposes (should you ever need to) without having to set up a redirect after each change.

-Certainly when Google lists a page with postid in the URL in the search results, it does not include the post id in the listing.
-This means that Google is fully aware of postids and so I am assuming, discounts them for SEO purposes.
-But I could be wrong!
-I am currently setting up a test to work out if it makes any limiting difference to include postid.
-I'll let you know.
+Certainly when Google lists a page whose permalink contains a post id in the search results, Google does not include the post id in the listing.
+This implies that Google is fully aware of post ids and so I am assuming, discounts them for SEO purposes.
+But I could be wrong.

 More From This Series